danwing/cidfi/draft-wing-cidfi.md

-If the QUIC CIDFI-aware client is otherwise unaware of a topology change and receives a QUIC PATH_CHALLENGE then the CIDFI-aware client SHOULD re-discover its CIDFI network elements {{discovery}}.
-If that set of network elements differs from the previous set, the client SHOULD continue with normal CIDFI processing.
+If the QUIC CIDFI-aware client is otherwise unaware of a topology change and receives a QUIC PATH_CHALLENGE then the CIDFI-aware client SHOULD re-discover its CNEs {{discovery}}.
+If that set of CNEs differs from the previous remembered set, the client SHOULD continue with normal CIDFI processing.

 > todo: include discussion of {{DTLS-CID}} client and discussion